-By the way, I recently wrote an article for Health magazine about keeping your brain healthy as you age — it’s scheduled for the September, 2009 issue.
+I recently wrote an article for Health magazine about keeping your brain healthy as you age – it’s scheduled for the September issue.
 Because of what I learned from the brain health experts I interviewed, I now take a fish oil (DHA) supplement every day!
-Below are a couple links to fish oil supplements.
+Omega-3’s are even claimed to be one of the foods proven to help treat depression.

 “Being called a ‘fathead’ is okay because 60% of your brain is fat, and 50% of that should be DHA,” says Michael Roizen, MD, coauthor of YOU: The Owner’s Manual – An Insider’s Guide to the Body that Will Make You Healthier and Younger and cofounder of RealAge, Inc. “Maximizing your intake of DHA, the omega-3 fat that is a building block of the brain, will support brain development and brain health throughout life.”